 As with most things, it can be better to purchase rice products that are specifically formulated for skin and hair to ensure you’re getting maximum benefits.
 While DIY rice water certainly captures a lot of the beneficial vitamins and nutrients in rice, many skin care companies have refined and specialized practices for ensuring you get the most out of your rice products.

 Another great option is the Neogen Cereal Real Fresh Foaming Cleanser.
-This cleanser is also specially formulated, and actually has the fermented rice kernels still in the bottle, ensuring you get the purest fermented rice benefits possible.
+This cleanser actually has fermented rice kernels in the bottle, ensuring you get the purest fermented rice benefits possible.